AnsariAbdullah/codewars-solution/trash/readme.md

 ## array.find
 The find() method returns the value of the first element that passes a test.
 It method executes a function for each array element and returns undefined if no elements are found.
 It does not execute the function for empty elements.
 It does not change the original array.

+# String
+## string.trim()
+The trim() method removes whitespace from both sides of a string.
+It does not change the original string.